 Tools That Can Be Used for Teaching Emotional Regulation and Anger Management

 If you’ve read some of my other articles on the tools that I use for small group and individual counseling, you are probably well aware that I use mostly videos, games, and social stories.
 I find these activities the most engaging for students, particularly male students.
-However, other tools, such as calming tools, worksheets, and arts and crafts activities can also facilitate learning through engagement and facilitate discussions in your counseling sessions.
+However, other tools, such as calming tools, an anger thermometer, worksheets, and arts and crafts activities can also facilitate learning through engagement and facilitate discussions in your counseling sessions.

 In my experience, the key to progress is providing a variety of activities, as this keeps kids engaged and wanting to come back to the counseling office each session.
 If you are new to counseling kids, it might come as a surprise to you that children do not always want to leave their classroom to participate in counseling.
 But, trust me.
 It can happen on occasion if your lessons and activities are not engaging or if you are not able to build good rapport.